Garmo_Sommer

 From

-21. May
+20 May

 To

-Every day in the museum's opening hours
+Every day during the museum's opening hours

 Garmo stave church towers over the hill above the entrance to the open-air museum.
 It is the museum's most eye-catching building with its pointed tower and with dragon heads on the ridges jutting toward the horizon.